Solving Schr\"{o}dinger Equation Using Tensor Neural Network: Solving Schr o dinger equation by TNN

-In this paper, the gradient descent (GD) method is adopted to minimize the loss function $L(\theta)$.
+In this paper, the gradient descent (GD) method is adopted to minimize the loss function $L(\vartheta)$.
 The GD scheme can be described as follows:

-where $\theta^{(k)}$ denotes the parameters after the $k$-th GD step, $\eta$ is the learning rate (step size).
-In practical learning process, we use Adam optimizer \cite{kingma2014adam} to adptive the learning rate and get the optimal solution $\Psi(x;\theta^*)$.
+where $\vartheta^{(k)}$ denotes the parameters after the $k$-th GD step, $\eta$ is the learning rate (step size).
+In practical learning process, we use Adam optimizer \cite{kingma2014adam} with adaptive learning rates and L-BFGS to get the optimal solution $\Psi(x;\vartheta^*)$.